Skip advert

 Advertisement

-While the MX-5 will never be a family car, Mazda has definitely made the most of its limited dimensions.
+While the Mazda MX-5 will never be a family car, it has definitely made the most of its limited dimensions.
 The lightweight fabric hood can be folded back easily from the driver’s seat with one hand.
 Small cubbies between the seats and on the centre console are useful for your phone or small change, while the car's 12v socket is tucked away under the dash in front of the passenger seat.
-However the door bins are small and bizarrely there’s no glovebox in the MX-5, but we doubt anyone will miss it.
+However, the door bins are small and there’s no glovebox in the MX-5, bizarrely.

 Advertisement - Article continues below